 Since inception, we have financed operations primarily through sales of insurance policies and the net proceeds we have received from our issuance of stock and debt and from sales of investments.
 Cash generated from operations is highly dependent on being able to efficiently acquire and maintain customers while pricing our insurance products appropriately.
 We are continuously evaluating alternatives for efficiently funding our ongoing operations.
-We expect, from time to time, to engage in a variety of financing transactions for such purposes.
+We expect, from time to time, to engage in a variety of financing transactions for such purposes, purposes, including the issuance of stock and debt.

-Certain events may impact our liquidity such as the economic instability resulting in acute inflationary pressures, supply chain disruptions, rising interest rates, a downturn in equity markets, bank failures and our utilization of reinsurance.
+Certain events may impact our liquidity such as the economic instability resulting in acute inflationary pressures, supply chain disruptions, rising changes in interest rates, a downturn changes in equity markets bank failures and our utilization of reinsurance.
 There is a risk of inflation remaining elevated for an extended period, which could cause claims and claim expenses to increase, impact the performance of our investment portfolio or have other adverse effects.
-Rising interest rates have increased the cost of capital and may limit our ability to raise additional capital.
+Rising Fluctuations in interest rates have increased the could impact our cost of capital and may limit our ability to raise additional capital.
 We utilize reinsurance arrangements to grow our business in a capital-efficient manner and mitigate risk.
-Over time, our strategy continues to evolve and we may choose to amend, commute, and/or non-renew certain third-party reinsurance agreements, which may result in us retaining more of our business in the future.
+Over time, our strategy continues to evolve and we may choose to amend, commute, and/or non-renew certain third-party reinsurance agreements, which may result in us retaining more or less of our business in the future.
 To the extent we retain a larger share of our book of business, our capital requirements may increase.